1. Why is RentHop the “Smarter apartment search”?

 2. How do I know what a listing’s HopScore is?

-Wherever you view a detailed listing for an apartment, you’ll see a number in the upper left-hand corner of the screen.
-That’s the HopScore!
+Wherever you view a detailed listing for an apartment, you’ll see a blue number next to the price.

 3. Does the HopScore change over time?